source-data/soda-roberta/README.md

 # creates by default /data/text/oapmc_abstracts/ with train valid and test sub dir
 ```

-Note: it is possibel to combined several XPath with the `|` operator to extract several kinds of elements.
+Note: it is possibel to combine several XPath with the `|` operator to extract several kinds of elements.
 For example, extract both abstracts and figure legends (this would be very large):

 ```
 python -m common.extract /data/xml/oapmc_articles/ /data/text/oapmc_abstracts_figs/ --proba=0.5 --xpath ".//abstract | .//fig"
 ```
-Note: the option --proba allows to determine the probability with wich each example is actually includedd; this is useful when the dataset is huge and only a random subset needs to be selected.
+Note: the option --proba allows to determine the probability with wich each example is actually included; this is useful when the dataset is huge and only a random subset needs to be selected.

 ## Tokenize and prepare dataset

-By default, the configuration file `common.config` specifies the pretrained 'roberta-base' model as statring point for fine tuning the language model.
+By default, the configuration file `common.config` specifies the pretrained 'roberta-base' model as starting point for fine tuning the language model.
 The appropriate tokenizer will also be used.
 To train a language model from scratch, set from_pretrained = '' in common.config and train the tokenizer:

 ````
 python -m lm.tokentrain /data/text/oapmc_abstracts  # ONLY WHEN TRAINING CUSTOMIZED MODEL!
 ````

-Tokenized the data:
+Tokenize the data:

 ````
 python -m lm.dataprep /data/text/oapmc_abstracts /data/json/oapmc_abstracts